anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 The number of nodes, walltime configuration,warmup steps and benchmark steps were adjusted to optimize performance, allowing for a comparative analysis of the results to identify the most efficient configuration

 ## Our code Vs Base code
-These code are the base code according to our reference on https://github.com/hpcac/2024-APAC-HPC-AI
+Below are the base code according to our reference on https://github.com/hpcac/2024-APAC-HPC-AI

 This configuration allocates:
 - 8 nodes with customized walltime to accommodate the required computational intensity.